microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 - ``builtin("X")``: For specifying an entity should be translated into a certain Vulkan builtin variable.
 Allowed on function parameters, function returns, and struct fields.
+- ``index(X)``: For specifying the index at a specific pixel shader output location.
+Used for dual-source blending.

 Only ``vk::`` attributes in the above list are supported.
 Other attributes will result in warnings and be ignored by the compiler.
 All C++11 attributes will